kushagra819/Deep-Learning-Projects/README.md

 # Deep Learning Projects using TensorFlow

-This repository contains a collection of deep learning experiments and small projects that I worked on as part of my coursework and practice.
+This repository contains a collection of deep learning experiments and small projects that I worked on as part of my coursework and practice

-The goal of this repository is to build a practical understanding of how different deep learning models behave on different types of data such as images, text, and time-series.
+The goal of this repository is to build a practical understanding of how different deep learning models behave on different types of data such as images, text and time-series.

 ---